Notes (17.08.01) On the front cover of 'Dansk Sociologi' Magazine - Published through the Danish Sociologic Society.

-On the Floor: Writers Block (Spray paint palimpsests), 2015.
-This work consists of collected fragments of spraypaint, wallpaint and dirt that has covered the remains of the Berlin Wall in Mauer Park between 1989 - 2015.
-The multiple layers of paint which has accumulated on top of the wall since the reunion of Germany has hardened into sediments.The Collected strata symbolize a materialized oblivion formed by later generations.
-Paradoxically, the hardened overpaintings constitutes a wall on its own - showing and covering a traumatic remnant of history at the same time.
+On the Floor: Writers Block (Spray Paint Palimpsests, Berlin 1989-2015) consists of collected fragments of spraypaint, wall paint and dirt that has covered the remains of the Berlin Wall in Mauer Park between 1989 - 2015.
+The multiple layers of paint which have accumulated on top of the wall since the reunion of Germany has hardened into sediments.The Collected strata symbolize a materialized oblivion formed by later generations.
+Paradoxically, the hardened over-paintings constitutes a wall on its own -exposing and covering a traumatic remnant of history at the same time.

-"(...)
+(...)
 All of this may be understood in terms of Nachträgligkeit, a psychoanalytical concept for describing how we deal with and alter the memory of an experience in order to bear it.
 In this context there is yet another term that applies to Albrectsen’s project, the screen memory.
-This is a phenomenon that occurs in connection with traumatic events, causing us to remember only harmless details such as the pattern of a tablecloth or a slightly drooping curtain".
+This is a phenomenon that occurs in connection with traumatic events, causing us to remember only harmless details such as the pattern of a tablecloth or a slightly drooping curtain.
 Full text by Gertrud Sandqvis here.

-Bliss 2014: Graphite pencil drawing based on found google images, depicting two geographically unrelated rainbows.
+Bliss (2014): Graphite pencil drawing based on found google images, depicting two geographically unrelated rainbows.

-Projections 2014: Graphite pencil drawing based on an associative arrangement of found google images.
+Projections ( 2014): Graphite pencil drawing based on an associative arrangement of found google images.

 Dark Matter.
-Galleri Tom Christoffersen I September 2014 I Curated by Andreas Albrectsen.
+Galleri Tom Christoffersen I September 2014 I A groupshow feat.
+Richard Forster (UK) Rasmus Rosengaard (DK) Jenny Åkerlund (SE) and Andreas Albrectsen I Curated by Andreas Albrectsen.

+Dark Matter presents four artists interpretation of the potential and complexity on the medium of drawing.
 According to Jacques Derrida all drawing is essentially blind.
 The draughtsman is blind as he/she inevitably looks at the subject being represented (and in that sense cannot see what is being drawn on the paper) or, the draughtsman’s focus is turned towards the representation (and thereby cut off from the reality he/she is drawing from).
 This blind spot between the eye and the hand is compensated for by memory in the translation process.
-It is in the crossover between the observed, remembered and the imagined that the four artists meet in this exhibition.
-Featuring: Andreas Albrectsen, Jenny Åkerlund, Richard Forster, Rasmus Rosengaard.
+It is in this crossover between the observed, remembered and the imagined that the four artists meet in this exhibition.

 Copy Paste Copy Past.
 KHM Gallery, Malmö I June 2013.